zdravkov/kendo-docs/api/wrappers/jsp/sparkline/seriesitem.md

 ### stack `java.lang.Object`

-A value indicating if the series should be stacked.
-String value indicates that the series should be stacked in a group with the specified name.
+A boolean value indicating if the series should be stacked.
-** Available for bar and column series. **
+A string value is interpreted as series.stack.group.
+Further configuration is available via [kendo:sparkline-seriesItem-stack](#kendo-sparkline-seriesItem-stack).

 #### Example
     <kendo:sparkline-seriesItem stack="stack">